microsoftgraph/msgraph-training-dataconnect/Demos/01-setup/README.md

     ![Screenshot of creating a new mail-enabled security group](./../../Images/m365-group-setup-01.png)

 1. Once the group has been created, select it.

+    > Change the View dropdown to **Mail-enabled security** if you do not see Consent Request Approvers in the list of groups

 1. On the **Members** section of the group dialog, select **Edit**
 1. Add the two users that you enabled the **Global administrator** role to this new group.